meshery/meshery/docs/pages/project/contributing/contributing-error.md

 - Using errors.NewDefault(...) is deprecated.
 This tool emits a warning if this is detected.

-- Use errors.New(...) from meshkit to create actual errors with all the details.
+- Use errors.New(...) from MeshKit to create actual errors with all the details.
   This is often done in a factory function.
 It is important that the error code variable is used here, not a literal.
   Specify detailed descriptions, probable causes, and remedies.
 They need to be string literals, call expressions are ignored.
   This tool extracts this information from the code and exports it.